hud987/DistributedRouters/README.md

 ## Features

-The app consists of a menu and router sandbox.
+The app consists of a menu on the left and router sandbox on the right.

 ### Sandbox
 In the router sandbox, move nodes and routing tables to simulate any network.